 You’ll need a quality saltwater fly reel that balances your fly rod.
 Peacock bass don’t usually take you into the backing; however, a quality saltwater reel with a smooth and sealed disk drag, machined from bar stock aluminum, with a large, easy to adjust drag knob is the way to go.

-Hatch PE 8-braid Premium Backing is rated at 68-pound test and is the undisputed champion in the world of backing.
+Scientific Anglers XTS Gel Spun Backing is rated at 50-pound test.
 You get what you pay for with this stuff.
-It is three times the strength and half the diameter, so you can get twice as much on the spool … not really important for peacocks, but we like only having to buy backing once for the life of the reel.
+It allows for 75% more capacity than standard materials, but we like only having to buy backing once for the life of the reel.

 50-60 pound fluorocarbon straight leader material.
 Heavy leader material is essential in trying to keep a 20-pound peacock bass from pulling you into heavy structure, which is exactly where they will go if you give them an inch.
 This is one of the only big fish on Earth that the guide won’t yell, “Let him run” after you hook up.